scottaohara/aria-switch-control/README.md

 Currently there is no fall back for setting an appropriate label or labelledby value to this component, if one is not manually set.
 Instead a console error is purposefully left in the script to alert developers of this failure for when a switch is missing these attributes.

+## Screen Reader Quirks
+Note that since 2017, and tested again with VoiceOver on iOS 11.3 & 11.4, VoiceOver continues to have issues with `role="switch"` elements.
+VoiceOver will fallback to announcing switches as checkboxes, but with bugged behavior, where the state is not announced.

+JAWS 2018 + IE11 also experience issues with switches.

+Depending on your audience and the devices / browsers they use, you may want to use caution before fully embracing switches without suitable fallbacks.

 ## License & Such
 This script was written by [Scott O'Hara](https://twitter.com/scottohara).